Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

-Take fitness tracking apps for example.
+Take fitness tracking apps, for example.

 That’s where you come in, offering the irreplaceable value of having an expert human set of eyes and ears guiding and offering accountability to clients.

-When it comes to small group training, you can implement online coaching through an online interface simply by delivering your program in a digital format.
+When it comes to small group training, you can implement online coaching through an online interface by delivering your program in a digital format.

 You can record exercises in the plan and set intensity, volume, and frequency based on individual needs.

-You can have an online group sign up for your program and have each member participate independently of the others, so long as exercise tasks are completed within a given timeframe and within program specifications for maximum results.
+You can have an online group sign up for your program and have each member participate independently of the others, so long as exercise tasks are completed within a given timeframe and program specifications for maximum results.

-Online small group training also allows you to train multiple groups at any given time, further boosting your income potential tremendously.
+Online small-group training also allows you to train multiple groups at any given time, further boosting your income potential tremendously.

-In the near future, I will be producing some premium content around how to set up and execute an online personal trainer business model, so stay tuned for that.
+Shortly, I will be producing some premium content around how to set up and execute an online personal trainer business model, so stay tuned for that.